 Transitioning to a more plant-based diet is said to be the single biggest way that we as individuals can reduce our impact on the environment.
-Vegetarian and vegan options are becoming increasingly accessible throughout Europe - Happy Cow is a handy tool for finding vegetarian and vegan eateries in your local area.
+Vegetarian and vegan options are becoming increasingly accessible in many parts of the world.
+Happy Cow is a handy tool for finding vegetarian and vegan eateries in your local area.

 Many food products from mainstream supermarkets travels thousands of miles before they reach our plate.
 Buying locally sourced food can reduce the carbon footprint or so-called "food miles" of our diet, as well as supporting local businesses and farmers.
-Check out local markets or green grocers - they are often cheaper than supermarkets, too!
-You can even try growing some of your own food - there plenty of fruits and veggies that can be grown in small containers by your window or on a balcony!
+Check out local markets and green grocers - they are often cheaper than supermarkets, too!
+You can even try growing some of your own food - there are plenty of fruits and veggies that can be grown in small containers by your window or on a balcony!